Plastic food contact materials: basic rules

 Obligations on food business operators

-Food business operators may only use recycled plastics that come into contact with food if they have been manufactured by registered facilities in accordance with the requirements set out in this Regulation.
-Suppliers of recycled plastic materials must provide a declaration of compliance, according to a template set out in Annex III of Regulation 2022/1616.
+Food business operators may only use recycled plastics that come into contact with food if they have been manufactured by registered facilities in accordance with the requirements set out in Regulation 2022/1616.
+Suppliers of recycled plastic materials must provide a declaration of compliance, according to a template set out in Annex III of the Regulation.

-The use of certain recycled plastic materials or articles may be restricted (Annex I).
-Food business operators must use recycled plastic materials and articles in accordance with the instructions for use, and communicate any relevant instructions to other operators or end consumers (Art.
+The use of certain recycled plastic materials may be restricted (Annex I).
+Food business operators must use recycled plastic materials in accordance with the instructions for use, and communicate any relevant instructions to other operators or end consumers (Art.
 8).

 Why?